jstoops/product-pricing-agent/README.md

 messages_for(test[0])
 ```

-> [{'role': 'system',
+> [{'role': 'system',<br>
->
-> > 'content': 'You estimate prices of items.
-Reply only with the price, no explanation'},
+>   'content': 'You estimate prices of items.
+Reply only with the price, no explanation'},<br>
-> > {'role': 'user',
+> {'role': 'user',<br>
-> > 'content': "How much does this cost?\n\nOEM AC Compressor w/A/C Repair Kit For Ford F150 F-150 V8 & Lincoln Mark LT 2007 2008 - BuyAutoParts NEW\nAs one of the world's largest automotive parts suppliers, our parts are trusted every day by mechanics and vehicle owners worldwide.
+>  'content': "How much does this cost?\n\nOEM AC Compressor w/A/C Repair Kit For Ford F150 F-150 V8 & Lincoln Mark LT 2007 2008 - BuyAutoParts NEW\nAs one of the world's largest automotive parts suppliers, our parts are trusted every day by mechanics and vehicle owners worldwide.
 This A/C Compressor and Components Kit is manufactured and tested to the strictest OE standards for unparalleled performance.
 Built for trouble-free ownership and 100% visually inspected and quality tested, this A/C Compressor and Components Kit is backed by our 100% satisfaction guarantee.
-Guaranteed Exact Fit for easy installation 100% BRAND NEW, premium ISO/TS 16949 quality - tested to meet or exceed OEM specifications Engineered for superior durability, backed by industry-leading unlimited-mileage warranty Included in this K"},
+Guaranteed Exact Fit for easy installation 100% BRAND NEW, premium ISO/TS 16949 quality - tested to meet or exceed OEM specifications Engineered for superior durability, backed by industry-leading unlimited-mileage warranty Included in this K"},<br>
-> > {'role': 'assistant', 'content': 'Price is $'}]
+> {'role': 'assistant', 'content': 'Price is $'}]

 3. Create a utility function to extract the price from a string